 Can Medicare Pay for Assisted Living?

 Original Medicare (Part A and B) does not cover the cost of assisted living or most types of long-term care, including Alzheimer’s or dementia care.
 However, some Medicare Advantage plans may help cover assisted living costs.
-Additionally, Part C may offer other long-term care options under certain circumstances.
+Additionally, Medicare Advantage may offer other long-term care options under certain circumstances.
 Talk to a professional to discuss your long-term care options.

 When Can I Enroll In Medicare?

 There is a 7-month period, called the Initial Enrollment Period (IEP), when you can enroll in Medicare.
 This begins 3 months before the month of your 65th birthday, includes your birth month, and continues for 3 months following the month of your 65th birthday.
 Coverage will begin on the first day of the month you turn 65 years old.
 If you were born on the first day of the month, your coverage will begin on the first day of the month before your birth month.

 There may be some special circumstances, including disability which allows 24 months for sign up.
 Your Medicare representative can help with these explanations.

 How Do I Sign Up for Medicare?

 While some people will automatically begin receiving benefits from Medicare Part A and B via Social Security, others will need to sign up for Medicare manually.
 If you are 65, or will be in three months, and not receiving Social Security, you will need to sign up for Part A and B benefits.